 How Can Grandparents Pay for College?

-Many grandparents create a 529 account or contribute to an account already set up by parents.
+Many grandparents create a 529 account or contribute to an account already set up by the student’s parents.
 These assets have no impact on a student’s financial aid eligibility initially.

-But when the grandparent withdraws the funds to pay for college, the student feels a hit.
-That’s because that money is reportable on the next year’s FAFSA as student income, reducing financial aid.
+But when the grandparent withdraws the funds to pay a tuition bill, the student feels a hit.
+That’s because that money is reportable on the next year’s FAFSA as student untaxed income, reducing financial aid.
 FAFSA uses the previous year’s tax returns.

-“Although the monies will be counted as a parent asset on the FAFSA it is counted less than student income.
+“Although the monies will be counted as a parent asset on the FAFSA it’s counted less than student income.
 If the funds aren’t needed until the spring semester of the junior year and later the income won’t be counted the following FAFSA filings.”

-Lee has a story that she likes to share with grandparents about how 529s must be used carefully.
+Lee has a story that she likes to share with grandparents about how 529 plans must be used carefully.

 Years ago, Lee met with a family.
 The grandfather had a small 529 account for his daughter, who was a single mom with an income below $50,000, and his granddaughter who attended an out-of-state university.

-Moral of the story: It’s a good idea for grandparents to eventually transfer ownership of their 529 account to parents just before the student starts college.
+The moral of the story is it’s a good idea for grandparents to eventually transfer ownership of their 529 account to parents just before the student starts college.

 What Grandparents Should Know About Paying for College

-If grandparents have simply saved money in a savings account or in a CD, they can wait and help the student pay off student loans.
-That way, there is no impact on the grandchild’s financial aid eligibility.
+If grandparents have simply saved money in a savings account or in a Certificate of Deposit (CD), they can wait until the grandchild graduates and help them pay off student loans.
+That way, there’s no impact on the grandchild’s financial aid eligibility.